GrawRadiosondes/ci/README.md

 # Graw CI

-This package contains assets to build a web application that follows the Corporate Identity of Graw Radiosondes.
+This package contains the necessary assets to develop a web application that aligns with the corporate identity of Graw Radiosondes.

 ## Contents